The Consequence Engine

 Israel's Consequence Engine

-Leviticus 26:1 You shall not make idols for
+26:1 You shall not make idols

-yourselves; neither a carved image nor a sacred pillar shall you rear up for
+for yourselves; neither a carved image nor a sacred pillar shall you rear up

-it; for I am the LORD your God.
+down to it; for I am the LORD your God.
 2 You shall keep My Sabbaths and

 reverence My sanctuary: I am the LORD.